Transit Network FAQ¶

 Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
-In the transit architecture, there is one connection (not counting backup here) between on-prem and and a transit VPC, everything else (the Spoke VPCs to on-prem traffic) is routed through the transit VPC.
+In the Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC.
+Everything else (the Spoke VPCs to on-prem traffic) is routed through the Transit VPC.

-The alternative (call it flat architecture) to transit architecture is to build one connection, either IPSEC over Internet or Direct Connect, each time when you spin up a new VPC or VNet in the cloud.
-This requires change at the on-prem edge which requires a change control process that takes from days to weeks.
+The alternative to Transit architecture (often referred to as “flat” architecture) is to build one connection, either IPSEC over Internet or Direct Connect, each time you spin up a new VPC or VNet in the cloud.
+This requires changes at the on-prem edge, which requires a change control process that takes from days to weeks.

-How does Aviatrix Transit Network Solution differ from Cisco CSR based solution?¶
+How does the Aviatrix Transit Network solution differ from Cisco’s CSR-based solution?¶

-- Network Segmentation In the CSR solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS account or business teams.
-In contrast, the Spoke VPCs have no connectivity to each other by default.
+- Network Segmentation - In the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
+In contrast, the Spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

-- Connectivity Efficiency In Aviatrix solution, traffic between any two Spoke VPCs are routed directly, as opposed to going through the Transit GW in the CSR case.
-Decoupling the different traffic streams reduces performance bottleneck and removes single failure point.
+- Connectivity Efficiency - In the Aviatrix solution, traffic between any two Spoke VPCs are routed directly, as opposed to going through the Transit GW as required by the CSR-based solution.
+Decoupling the different traffic streams reduces performance bottlenecks and removes single failure points.

-- Central Control In Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.
+- Central Control - With the Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.

-- Simplicity In Aviatrix solution, BGP is only deployed between Transit GW and VGW.
-No Spoke VPCs run BGP protocol.
+- Simplicity - In Aviatrix’s solution, BGP is only deployed between Transit GW and VGW.
+No Spoke VPCs run the BGP protocol.
 Simplicity leads to stability.
-Workflow based step by step instructions help you build out a Transit VPC solution in minutes.
+Workflow-based, step-by-step instructions help you build out a Transit VPC solution in minutes.

-- Monitoring Aviatrix solution integrates with Splunk, Sumo, remote Syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.
+- Monitoring - The Aviatrix solution integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.

-- Scalable AWS has various limits in its infrastructure, such as route entry limit of 100.
+- Scalable - AWS has various limits in its infrastructure, such as a route entry limit of 100.
 This limits how many on-prem CIDRs and VPC CIDRs can be carried on a Transit GW.
-Aviatrix solution overcomes that limitation.
+The Aviatrix solution overcomes that limitation.